cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/package-index.rst

 org.cloudbus.cloudsim.distributions
 ===================================

-Provides Pseudo Random Number Generators (PRNG) following several statistical distributions used by the simulation API.
+Provides Pseudo-Random Number Generators (PRNG) following several statistical distributions used by the simulation API.
 Additionally, they can be used by developers implementing their own simulations.

 The most basic PRNG is the \ :java:ref:`org.cloudbus.cloudsim.distributions.UniformDistr`\  that generates uniformly distributed pseudo random numbers.